flemay/3musketeers/content/docs/docker.md

 ### jwilder/dockerize

-Often, there is a need to wait for a service before doing something else.
-For instance, waiting for a database container to be ready before running migration.
-The image `jwilder/dockerize` can be used.
+There is often a need to wait for a service to start before interacting with it.
+For instance, waiting for a database container to be ready before running a migration.
+The image `jwilder/dockerize` can be used to help with this scenario.

 ```Makefile
 dbStart: